flucoma/flucoma-docs/README.md

 make
 ```

-This requires python 3 with the docutils and jinja2 packages.
+This requires python 3 with the docutils, jinja2, and pyYAML (>=5.1)  packages.

 If you have multiple python 3s on your system, using variables like CMAKE_FIND_FRAMEWORK might help CMake find the right one.

 > This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 725899).